TheWatcher/twscript/docs/TWTrapPhysStateCtrl.md

 optional, and if you do not specify a parameter, the script will attempt to use a 'sane' default.

+Note that, in addition to the parameters listed here, this script supports the parameters described in the [TWBaseTrap.html](TWBaseTrap.html) file.

 ### Parameter: TWTrapPhysStateCtrlLocation
 - Type: `float vector`
 - Default: none (location is not changed)